heidarbozorg/AWS-Certified-Developer-Associate/README.md

 ### 12. SQS Extended Client
 Enables sending messages > 256 KB by storing the payload in S3 and passing a reference in SQS.

-### 13. SQS Message Feeding
+### 13. SQS Dead-Letter Queues (DLQ)
-SQS queues can be fed from many sources—like Lambda, EC2, SNS, or EventBridge—to trigger workers or consumers.
+Stores failed SQS messages after retry attempts are exhausted—critical for debugging and guaranteed processing patterns.

 ### 14. Dedicated Worker in Beanstalk
 Runs a background EC2-based worker that polls SQS and processes jobs (e.g., email, image processing).